oVirt/ovirt-site/source/feature/direct-lun.html.md

 Any block device can be used as local disk in the VM specifying it's GUID.

+## OVIRT flows

+These flows should be supported from the GUI.

+*   Import disk

+1. Discovery targets
+2. Connect to the target
+3. Get device list
+4. Choose a block device:
+    -   default: Unattached devices
+    -   option: From a VM (+ plug)

+*   Attach to VM (+ plug)

+1. Select VM
+2. Select disk
+3. Plug it
+    -   If the VM is not running, the disk target connection should be added to the required connections for the VM.
+    -   If the VM is running, it implies hot-plug and Engine should assert that the backing storage target is reachable or connect it to the host running the VM.

+*   Hot plug

+1. Engine should assert that the backing storage target is reachable or connect it to the host running the VM.
+2. Do hot plug.

+*   Migration

+1. Engine should assert that the backing storage target is reachable or connect it to the VM [**destination host**](#Notes).
+2. Do migration.

+*   HA

+1. VM, Engine should assert that the backing storage target is reachable or connect it to the VM [**destination host**](#Notes).
+2. Restart the VM

 ## Engine - VDSM API

 A new API is added for this feature.